Record trade deficit adds to Britain's economic woes

 The CBI business lobby group said continued uncertainty in the euro zone was the main reason why it downgraded its UK growth forecast to 0.9 percent this year from a previous 1.3 percent.

-And it said it expected inflation to fall back to 2.2 percent by the end of next year -- close to the Bank's 2 percent target -- from the current 5.2 percent.
+And it said it expected inflation to fall back to 2.2 percent by the end of next year -- close to the BoE's 2 percent target -- from a current 5.2 percent.